Master of Science in Architecture

 PROGRAM DESCRIPTION

-The Master of Science in Architecture foregrounds supervised independent research in one of the following areas of study:
+The Master of Science in Architecture program foregrounds supervised independent research in one of the following areas of study:

 Theory, History, and Criticism of Architecture